 Their name is an homage to Lisa Brown, a former Michigan state rep who, when in office, was banned from the statehouse floor for using the word vagina when arguing against a transvaginal ultrasound bill.
 When she asked what she SHOULD say, they suggested something less provocative like “lady parts.”
 The offensive nature of men uncomfortable with the word vagina, but perfectly comfortable legislating it, inspired the name.

 The LAFD is a full-spectrum life safety agency protecting more than four million people who live, work and play in America’s second largest city.
 BLT Helps is honored to support these real-life heroes any way we can.
-We’ve provided logo designs, 3D renderings, and assets for the new Metropolitan Fire Communications Center – from social media branding to signage, plaques, and department stationery designs.
+We’ve provided logo designs, 3D renderings, and assets for the Matthew G. McKnight Fire Communications Center, Operations West Bureau, Operations Valley Bureau, Chief Officers Association, the Department Operations Center, and more – from social media branding to signage, plaques, and department stationery designs.

 By refusing to allow the industry to evolve beyond gestation crates, the pork industry is selling our farmers and farmed animals short.
 BLT Helps built this site as an online petition, to stand with the thousands of farmers and millions of consumers who agree that it’s time for the NPPC, NPB, and Farm Bureau to stop standing in the way of progress.